iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 - A corporation offers a QR code on the website for customers to connect to their services.
 - A person sends an invitation as an email to friend, to exchange information.
-- A machine has a service embedded in their DID, that allows to connect to it, in order to read data.
+- A device has a service embedded in their DID, that allows to connect to it, in order to read data.

 ### Roles
 - Inviter: offers methods to establish connections.